Optimize Your Cattle Handling System Design - Ron Gill, PHD & Rick Machen, PHD

-In working cattle in any processing facility it is important to keep the principles of behavior in mind as facilities are designed.
-Anytime we can create cattle flow where they can go past where we need them to end up it will make handling and processing easier.
+In working cattle in any processing facility it is important to keep the principles of cattle behavior in mind as your cattle handling system is being designed.
+Anytime we can create cattle flow where they can go past where we need them to end up it will make the cattle handling and processing easier.
 Also remember cattle do not like being moved toward a solid sided or closed in area, as they do not perceive a way out.
 If it is necessary or desirable to use closed sided processing areas, then the design must be large enough for cattle to go past where they need to come back to without putting too much pressure on the cattle.

-Many current designs have short changed that last requirement and simply try to rely on forcing cattle to enter the crowding area and using a forcing gate to push them around to the opening into the processing lead up.
+Many current cattle handling systems designs have short changed that last requirement and simply try to rely on forcing cattle to enter the crowding area and using a forcing gate to push them around to the opening into the processing lead up.

 There is nothing magical or mystical about a Bud Box.
 It is a facility design that allows the handlers to position themselves correctly to facilitate cattle flow out of the box into either the alley leading to a chute or to a trailer load out.
 Dimensions are important to successful use of a Box but not as critical as handler position in relation to the stock leaving the Box.
 Without proper position and attention to detail a Box will only confuse the stock and frustrate the handler.